 Step 2.
 Import Your Target Video in Filmora

-When the editing window appears on your screen, press the “Import” button to add the video file to the software.
-From your storage drive, select the targeted video and drag it to the tool’s timeline tab.
+When the editing window appears on your screen, press the "Import" button to add the video file to the software.
+If you haven't prepared a clip yet, you can use the AI Media tool to generate realistic footage using the Sora 2 or Veo 3.1 models.
+Simply drag your selected video to the tool's timeline tab.

 Step 3.
 Resize and Reposition the Video